 Regular employees who are required to use their leave balances should be offered the opportunity to meet with designated personnel via telephone or video conference or provide a written response within a reasonable time after they have left the workplace if they disagree with the decision.
 This meeting would be similar to a Skelly hearing, during which the employee may present any relevant information in support of their position.
-HR will assist with this process.
+Department HR will assist with this process.
+Contact information for your Department HR Team can be found here: Human Resources Contact List by Department

-6. What if my child's school is conducting some or all of the school week remotely or childcare provider is fully or partially closed? (updated 8/24/20)
+6. What if my child's school is conducting some or all of the school week remotely or childcare provider is fully or partially closed? (updated 2/11/21)